-- Negotiate for open parcels. - Make offers on the parcel for which appraisals have been completed. - Work with project team to continue to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - New appraisal underway. - Finalize payment for stipulated settlements and contracts. - Meet with property owner to sign contract and deeds. - Continue to negotiate a settlement with Willowbend Apartments. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole weekly meeting. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.